MAD - MIA

 KAYAK’s top tips for finding a cheap flight from Madrid to Miami

-• Looking for a cheap flight from Miami to Madrid?
-25% of our users found flights on this route for £463 or less round-trip.
+• Looking for a cheap flight from Madrid to Miami?
+25% of our users found flights on this route for £532 or less one-way and £522 or less round-trip.

 • Adolfo Suárez Madrid-Barajas Airport (MAD) is the main airport in Madrid, serving as the primary hub and maintenance base for Air Europa and Iberia Airlines.
 You can easily connect to over 100 domestic and international destinations through these airlines, including Miami.